In a first, Obama plays golf with Tiger Woods

 | PALM CITY, Florida

-PALM CITY, Florida President Barack Obama saw firsthand how golf is played at the highest level on Sunday, teeing off with Tiger Woods, the world's No. 2 golfer who is rebuilding a once-squeaky clean image tarnished by a messy 2010 divorce.
+PALM CITY, Florida President Barack Obama had a chance to see how golf is played at the highest level on Sunday, teeing off with Tiger Woods, the world's No. 2 golfer.

-Obama, an avid weekend golfer, and Woods, who won his 75th title last month, played together for the first time at the exclusive Floridian Yacht and Golf Club, which was surrounded by a cordon of security.
+Obama, an avid weekend golfer, and Woods, who won his 75th title last month, played together for the first time at the Floridian Yacht and Golf Club.

-"It's good to see you play well again," Obama told Woods, according to GolfDigest.com.

 Less than a month after starting his second term, Obama is on a three-day golf getaway in Florida, while his wife, Michelle, and their daughters, Malia and Sasha, are skiing in Colorado.
 On Saturday he received instructional tips from Woods' former swing coach, Butch Harmon.